Regional Human Service Coordinating Council

 In 2011, the Southeastern Connecticut Council of Governments identified a need for greater coordination between human services agencies.
-SCCOG formed the state’s first Regional Human Services Coordinating Committee (RHSCC), which is comprised of representatives from the region’s municipalities, State agencies, and non-profit human service organizations.
+SCCOG formed the state’s first Regional Human Services Coordinating Council (RHSCC), which is comprised of representatives from the region’s municipalities, State agencies, and non-profit human service organizations.

 In 2013, the Connecticut General Assembly passed Public Act 13-247, which required Regional Councils of Governments to convene human services coordinating councils.
 This legislation cemented the role of the RHSCC and provides that human services coordinating councils meet to: